Marchessault's OT goal lifts Golden Knights past Blues 6-5 - WHIZ News

 St. Louis, mired in a 2-6-2 slide, hit the ice for the first time since the incident and got off to a fast start with their teammate on their minds, but couldn’t hold off Vegas.

-The Golden Knights tied a franchise record with four power-play goals, including two by Marchessault and one each by Max Pacioretty and Nate Schmidt.
-Pacioretty also had an even-strength goal, as did Alex Tuch.

-Zach Sanford scored four goals for the Blues and now has 13 points in his last nine games.
-Mackenzie Maceachern also scored for St. Louis.
+Sanford’s lifelong friend from New Hampshire, Brett Glendye, is on the trip.

+“I’m glad he could be here and enjoy this with me and thanks to him for coming out,” said Sanford, who now has 13 points in his last nine games.
+“Obviously I’d really want to have (my dad) here.
+I think he was watching over tonight and maybe helping out a little bit, too.”

-Jordan Binnington, who came in 2-0-0 against the Golden Knights and had allowed just three goals in two starts against them, made 46 saves.
-Malcolm Subban, making just his third start in 2020, made 19 saves for Vegas.
+Mackenzie MacEachern also scored for St. Louis and Jordan Binnington made 46 saves.
+Binnington came in 2-0-0 against the Golden Knights and had allowed just three goals in two starts against them.

+It marked the 10th straight game the Blues allowed three or more goals, and seventh time in that span they allowed four or more.

+St. Louis ranked fourth in the NHL in goals-against through Jan.
+13, allowing just 2.60 goals per game.
+In the 10 games since then, the Blues rank 31st in the league, allowing 3.82 goals per contest.

 The Golden Knights were just 3 for 26 on the power play in their first nine games under coach Peter DeBoer, but finished 4 for 5 on Thursday night.